irmen/prog8/docs/source/programming.rst

 Conditional jumps (``if condition goto label``) are compiled using 6502's branching instructions (such as ``bne`` and ``bcc``) so the rather strict limit on how *far* it can jump applies.
 The compiler itself can't figure this out unfortunately, so it is entirely possible to create code that cannot be assembled successfully.
-You'll have to restructure your gotos in the code (place target labels closer to the branch) if you run into this type of assembler error.
+Thankfully the ``64tass`` assembler that is used has the option to automatically convert such branches to their opposite + a normal jmp.
+This is slower and takes up more space and you will get warning printed if this happens.
+You may then want to restructure your branches (place target labels closer to the branch, or reduce code complexity).

 There is a special form of the if-statement that immediately translates into one of the 6502's branching instructions.
 This allows you to write a conditional jump or block execution directly acting on the current values of the CPU's status register bits.